RadJEPA: Radiology Encoder for Chest X-Rays via Joint Embedding Predictive Architecture: Evaluation on Downstream Tasks

 \subsubsection{Results analysis}

 Table~\ref{tab:segmentation_benchmarks} reports semantic segmentation performance.
 Across all segmentation tasks, \textit{RadJEPA consistently outperforms competing image-only and vision-language pretrained backbones} under identical decoder configurations.
-With a UPerNet decoder, RadJEPA achieves the highest Dice scores on lung (\textbf{98.3}), lung zone (\textbf{93.7}), and rib (\textbf{89.6}) segmentation, surpassing R\textsc{ad}-DINO and I-JEPA across all three tasks.
-Notably, RadJEPA shows the largest gains on structurally complex targets such as lung zones and ribs, improving rib segmentation by \textbf{+4.8 Dice} over R\textsc{ad}-DINO and \textbf{+4.4 Dice} over I-JEPA, indicating stronger spatial and anatomical representation learning.
-Importantly, all predictive and contrastive baselines share the same decoder architecture and parameter count, highlighting that RadJEPA’s improvements stem from more informative pretrained representations rather than decoder.
+With a UPerNet decoder, RadJEPA achieves the highest Dice scores on lung (\textbf{98.3}), lung zone (\textbf{93.7}), and rib (\textbf{89.6}) segmentation, surpassing \raddino{} and I-JEPA across all three tasks.
+Notably, RadJEPA shows the largest gains on structurally complex targets such as lung zones and ribs, improving rib segmentation by \textbf{+4.8 Dice} over \raddino{} and \textbf{+6.4 Dice} over I-JEPA, indicating stronger spatial and anatomical representation learning.
+Importantly, all predictive and contrastive baselines share the same decoder.